Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 A program executes in a context, either a *block* or a *transaction*.
 Some instructions have different meaning based on the context.

-Transactions use [control programs](blockchain.md#output-1) to define predicates governing spending of an asset in the next transaction, *issuance programs* for predicates authenticating issuance of an asset, and *program arguments* to provide input data for the predicates in output and issuance programs.
+Transactions use [control programs](blockchain.md#output-1) to define predicates governing spending of an asset in a later transaction, *issuance programs* for predicates authenticating issuance of an asset, and *program arguments* to provide input data for the predicates in output and issuance programs.

 Blocks use [consensus programs](blockchain.md#block-header) to define predicates for signing the next block and *program arguments* to provide input data for the predicate in the previous block.
 Consensus programs have restricted functionality and do not use version tags.
-Some instructions (such as [ASSET](#asset) or [CHECKOUTPUT](#checkoutput)) that do not make sense within a context of signing a block are disabled and cause an immediate validation failure.
+Some instructions (such as [ASSET](#asset) or [CHECKOUTPUT](#checkoutput)) that do not make sense within the context of signing a block are disabled and cause an immediate validation failure.

 ### Block context